 Everything arrived at the town by horse, increasing the prices in general.
 This town was founded on gold-related matters, and so did the people when the gold dried out.
 By 1938, Bannack was registered as a ghost town.

 The city’s historic district has been properly conserved and provides a taste of the old west.

 The area is straightforward to locate and is close to Dillon.
 Visitors can enter the park and most tour structures by walking through the city on a self-guided tour.
 Overseen by the National Park Service, the buildings are lined up on both sides of a dirt road with wooden sidewalks; it is in a good state of preservation.

 Coolidge ghost town is part of Montana’s mining heritage.
 The mine failed following the Great Depression.
 This deserted ghost town is located in southwest Montana and can be reached by traveling west on SR-43 from I-15, then south on NF-73, then east on a dirt road.
 After that, it’s a 12-mile hike to the historic townsite.

 Not many remains are available.
-However, the majority of the infrastructure remains, making it worth the trip.
+However, most of the infrastructure remains, making it worth the trip.
 A few sheds from the pioneer mountains are very captivating.
 There were over 350 inhabitants of this town in the 1820s.
-The abundant wildflowers and excess of gold in the high mountains made this town an ideal location.
+The high mountains’ abundant wildflowers and excess gold made this town an ideal location.